CollinAlpert/Java2DB/README.md

 ```

 Every POJO *must* extend `BaseEntity` and have an empty or default constructor.\
 The class `BaseEntity` overrides the `equals` and `hashCode` methods using the `id`.
-Override them in your entity classes if you need different behavior.\
+Override them in your entity
+classes if you need different behavior.\
-If you want to have a field in your POJO that should be ignored by Java2DB, you can apply the `Ignore` attribute to the specific field.
+If you want to have a field in your POJO that should be ignored by Java2DB, you can apply the `Ignore` attribute or
+the `transient` modifier to the specific field.

 Then we can go ahead and create the service classes: